Tagaloa

 In Samoan mythology, Tagaloa (also known as Tagaloa-Lagi or Tagaloa, Lagi of the Heavens/Skies) is generally accepted as the supreme ruler, the creator of the universe, the chief of all gods and the progenitor of other gods.
 Tagaloa Lagi dwelt in space and made the Heavens the sky, the land, the seas, the fresh water, the trees and the people.
 Samoans believed Tagaloa created nine heavens.

 Tagaloa's role as paramount deity in the Samoa pantheon bears similarities to the position of Ta'aroa in Tahiti and Io Matua Kore in New Zealand.

 The arrival of missionaries and Christianity in Samoa from 1830 saw the Samoan Lagi gods like Tagaloa replaced by the Christian deity.
 Or rather, the acceptance of the Christian God, Ieova/Jehovah, by the Samoan people can be seen as an expansion or extension of their spiritual hierarchy, where the god Tagaloa and all the gods beneath him are now seen by the Samoan people as being subject to the dominion of the Judeo-Christian God.
 Otherwise, the still existing traditional family genealogies (which include the old religious hierarchy within them) and culture of Samoa would be meaningless and dead.

+Another interpretation is that the Samoans simply recognized the "christian" God as Tagaloa by another name, and saw Jesus and other dessert, dry Tropical stories as being interpreations by other peoples.

+The worship of Tagaloa predates both Christianity and Islam.